-Chairs position description
+Chair position description

-Upon recommendation of the Governance Committee, the Board has adopted a written position description for the Executive Chair whose responsibilities are set out in Schedule D to the Circular.
+In May 2024, there was a transition from Alain Lemaire as Executive Chair of the Board to Patrick Lemaire as a non-executive Chair of the Board.
+Hence, upon recommendation of the Governance Committee, the Board has adopted a newly written position description for the Chair of the Board whose responsibilities are set out in Schedule D to the Circular.
 The Board has also adopted a written position description for the Chairs of Board Committees which is set out in Schedule F to the Circular.